 Watermelons: Citrullus lanatus

 Easy in a greenhouse or cloche, or outdoors in long, warm summers.
 Somewhat challenging without these conditions.

 Season: Warm season

-It is essential to start seeds indoors or in a greenhouse mid to late April.
-Transplant at the end of May or first week of June, when the plants are 5 weeks old.
+It is essential to start seeds indoors or in a greenhouse 4-6 weeks after the last frost date.
+Transplant when the plants are 5 weeks old.
 Optimal soil temperature for germination: 20-25°C (68-77°F).
 Seeds should sprout in 5-10 days.

 Sow seeds 1cm (½”) deep.
 Set transplants 60-90cm (24-36″) apart in rows 1.5-2m (5-6′) apart.

 Days to Maturity: From transplant date.